 No. A routing number is only used for the bank to bank transfers, therefore it can not be found out using your debit or credit card.
 However, you can bookmark this page for easy accessibility so that you can find your routing number whenever you need it.

-If you have any concerns or perhaps some more questions that you want to ask us, please feel free to use the comment section down below.
+If you have any concerns or perhaps some more questions that you want to ask us about transfer of money, international transfer, UFCU Insurance Services ,mobile banking services, secure wire transfer in individual bank accounts, please feel free to use the comment section down below.
 We will try to get back to you as soon as possible.
+You can also contact their customer care services for bank services.